 Joe Tereshinksi has been part of the Bulldog athletic program and football staff since starting at center on the 1975 Cotton Bowl team and 1976 SEC champion team.
-A native of Washington, D.C., he was named Director of Strength and Conditioning in January, 2011, after serving as an Assistant Strength and Conditioning coach since 1982.
+A native of Washington, D.C., he was named Program Coordinator in January, 2015, after serving as Director of Strength and Conditioning since January, 2011, and as an Assistant Strength and Conditioning coach since 1982.

 During his Georgia career he has also served as video and game analysis coordinator, the walk-on program director and summer camp co-coordinator.
 Since 1998 he coordinated the Annual Football Gala which recognizes the Bulldog seniors.
 Tereshinski is an integral part of the staff that in the last ten years has led Georgia to 96 victories, two SEC championships, three SEC Eastern Division titles, seven bowl victories, and six top ten finishes in the final national polls including No. 2 in 2007 and No. 3 in 2002.

 His oldest son, Joe, III, is a former UGA QB, while his youngest son, John, is a 2008 graduate of Wake Forest where he was a standout receiver.